 2. ACCOUNTS.
 To use the Service, you must either register an account via Quixel’s website, or access the Service and provide required user information.
 The account must be registered to only one (1) individual physical person (“Registered User”).
 Accounts registered and owned by a corporation or other legal entity must have one (1) physical person listed as the Registered User of the account who will be the only permitted person to use the Service.
 You may not, under any circumstances, whether intentionally, or through negligence or inaction, allow or enable others (another individual or entity etc.) to access your account, unless specifically permitted in writing by Quixel.
 Quixel reserves the right to disable or block accounts, end your access to the Service etc. without notice.
 You are not permitted to transfer your account, any assets, Points etc. to another person or entity, unless specifically permitted in writing by Quixel.
 You may delete your account at any time.

 3. REGISTRATION.
 When registering an account You must provide Quixel with a valid e-mail address and Password which information will be registered by Quixel.
-Quixel may also save your ur IP address and MAC address etc. You acknowledge and agree that You will (a) provide true, accurate, current, and complete information as requested when registering an account and (b) maintain and update this registration information to keep it true, accurate, current, and complete.
+You acknowledge and agree that You will (a) provide true, accurate, current, and complete information as requested when registering an account and (b) maintain and update this registration information to keep it true, accurate, current, and complete.
 You are solely responsible for maintaining the confidentiality of your account and password and for restricting access to any computer, smart phone, tablet etc. that You use for accessing the Service and You hereby accept sole responsibility for all activities that occur under your account, User name or password.
 Quixel may license the Service for individuals under the age of 18, but provide such services to adults, who can make purchases with a credit card or equivalent payment methods as accepted by Quixel.
 If you are under the age of 18, but over 13 years old, you may use the Quixel only under the supervision of a parent or guardian.
 Quixel and its affiliates reserve the right to refuse the Service, terminate accounts, remove or edit content and delete assets or cancel orders in their sole discretion for any reason whatsoever, including, without limitation, if you provide registration information which is false, inaccurate, not current, or incomplete.
-Quixel may share your registration information with its partners, affiliates, and third parties to handle and deliver certain online activities necessary to operate Quixel’s businesses (e.g.process orders and payments etc.).Quixel respects your privacy and is committed to protecting your personal data, thatdata, which you provided to us, against any breach.
-NPlease note that any personal data provided to Quixel by its customers is not processed or shared in any way other than what is mentioned stated herein or in the Privacy Policy.
+Quixel may share your registration information with its partners, affiliates, and third parties to handle and deliver certain online activities necessary to operate Quixel’s businesses (e.g.process orders and payments etc.).Quixel respects your privacy and is committed to protecting your personal data, which you provided to us, against any breach.
+Please note that any personal data provided to Quixel by its customers is not processed or shared in any way other than what is stated here or in the Privacy Policy.
 For additional information regarding how we handle the information You transmit to us please visit our Privacy Policy.
 Please note that your use of the Service constitutes your acceptance of the Privacy Policy.